AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 it gets recharged after, randomly, from one to two times the normal cooldown period of the item and then recharges normally for as long as it's used only on this level.

+- Q: When can I learn all characters' backstory items?

+A: Each backstory item triggers in specific circumstances, so it may take some time and even, rarely, never be revealed at all.
+For vices, that may be the desired turn of action.
+Alternatively, you can try to prevent a vice from triggering ever again once it's revealed and so the activation condition is known.

+- Q: Can I kill off heroes permanently and reset all character backstories?

+A: Yes (not judging).
+Just remove all savefiles.